 Sponsoreddegree.com has more information about this route, how to get one and what's available.

-- Information on over 2500 Work Placements, Graduate Schemes & Internship opportunities for 16-24 year old students
+- Information on over 2500 Work Placements, Graduate Schemes & Internship opportunities for students aged 16-24

 - Over 100 School Leaver Programmes for those not going to university